Allied leaders of World War I

-The Council of Four (from left to right): David Lloyd George, Vittorio Emanuele Orlando, Georges Clemenceau and Woodrow Wilson in Versailles.
+The Council of Four (from left to right): Prime Minister David Lloyd George (United Kingdom), Prime Minister Vittorio Emanuele Orlando (Italy), Prime Minister Georges Clemenceau (France) and President Woodrow Wilson (United States) in Versailles.

 Map of the World showing the participants in World War I. Those fighting along with the Allied Powers (at one point or another) are depicted in blue, the Central Powers in orange, and neutral countries in grey.

 The Allied leaders of World War I were the political and military figures that fought for or supported the Allied Powers during World War I.

 Russian Empire

 King George V (right) with his first cousin Tsar Nicholas II, Berlin, 1913.
 Note the close physical resemblance between the two monarchs.